Modafinil is a psychoactive prescription drug which is currently approved for use in the treatment of narcolepsy and shift work sleep disorder.

 If you're planning on taking your Modafinil dosage before lunch or breakfast, and you don't want to run the risk of diarrhea, simply make sure to eat something first.

-That being said, I have had great experience doing Intermittent Fasting on Modafinil only consuming caffeine and electrolytes (worked awesome without any side effects).
+That being said, I have had a great experience doing Intermittent Fasting on Modafinil only consuming caffeine and electrolytes (worked awesome without any side effects).

-Can you take it long term?
+Can you take it long-term?

 Taking Modafinil on a long-term basis is just like taking any other prescription drug.

 As such, it's important to follow your doctor's advice and be mindful of any side effects that may occur.

 The long-term use of this drug is typically not recommended, but some people will still take it on a daily basis for years without experiencing negative side effects.